 This wouldn’t be a post about kitesurfing Philippines without the mention of the infamous Boracay.
-The island is well renounced for being a kitesurfing mecca.
-To be perfectly honest I didn’t have high expectations.
-I was left pleasantly surprised, the kite beach wasn’t overcrowded, it was relatively clean and the wind was consistent.
+The island is well renowned for being a kitesurfing mecca.
+To be perfectly honest I didn’t have high expectations, due to horror stories of 300+ kiters in the bay.
+However, I was left pleasantly surprised; the kite beach wasn’t overcrowded, relatively clean and the wind was consistent.

 With an array of dining options you won’t find yourself going hungry.
 The Island is well known for the nightlife too, so if this is your cup of tea certainly pay a visit.
 We stayed at Mad Monkey Hostel which is close to the kite beach and certainly lives up to it’s social reputation.

 What an island!
 Although the wind here is pretty fickle you can definitely keep yourself occupied with some world-class surfing if the wind doesn’t pull through.
-I wouldn’t recommend going here if you’re solely looking to kite, in saying this it was one of my favourite islands on my trip.
+I wouldn’t recommend going here if you’re solely looking to kite, nevertheless this was one of my favourite islands on my trip.

 Getting to Siargao can be tricky but is well worth the effort.
-It is easily accesible from cebu (arond 30 minsute flight) other wise you are looking at rather lengthy ferry journyes.
+It is easily accesible from Cebu (arond 30 minsute flight) other options are some rather lengthy ferry journyes.